ulmer-a/6502_board/README.md

-# Homebrew 6502 computer
+# Homebrew 6502 single board computer (running MS BASIC)

-This repo contains kicad schematics, netlist, layout and gerber plots for the pcb, as well as a parts list and the firmware (basic features are working, but it's still under development).
-The computer is fully functional and all parts (or equivalent alternatives) are readily available as of Nov '21.
-Moreover, the board and all of it's firmware have been developed using only open-source tools.
+This repo contains kicad schematics, netlist, layout and gerber plots for the pcb, as well as a parts list, the firmware and a port of Microsoft BASIC.
+The board is fully functional and all parts (or equivalent alternatives) are readily available as of Nov '21.

-You are welcome to use everything contained in this repository under the terms of the GNU General Public License v3.0.
+You are welcome to use everything contained in this repository under the terms of the GNU General Public License v3.0, except for MS BASIC, which is made available under a BSD 2-clause license.

 ![PCB Rendering](./board_scaled.jpg)

-Check out more info on this project [on my website](https://www.aulmer.at/6502.html).

 ## Specifications

 * 65c02 8-bit CPU along with 32KB RAM and 8K ROM
 * 65c22 VIA provides some GPIO pins and timers
 * 65c51 ACIA provides a serial port with up to 115200 baud
-* 4 status led's
+* 4 status led's (3 of them are freely programmable)
 * 18 pin I/O pinheader with general purpose I/O pins (VIA)
 * 34 pin expansion pinheader exposing full address and data bus as well as other interesting lines (`SYNC`, `CLK` and `HALT`)

 ## Firmware

-The firmware is currently under development but already provides `getchar()` and `putchar()` functions to nicely interact with any device attached to the serial port. these are implemented fully asynchronously.
+The firmware initializes the system and provides drivers for the GPIOs, timers and the UART.
+It also provides routines to support the execution of MS BASIC.

 ## Memory map and I/O addresses